 What donors want to hear:

-Time and again, donors say the primary reason they contribute to any organization is to make an impact.
+Time and again, donors say that the primary reason they contribute to any organization is to make a meaningful impact.
 Donors want to know their gift matters!
 So, tell your donors stories of how their gifts are being mobilized to do God’s work in the world.
 Rather than sharing facts and figures, donors want to hear how their generosity is resulting in life-changing ministry.
 Instead of just reporting how many children attended vacation Bible school, lead with the story of a single child whose participation in VBS helped her grow in her faith.
 Instead of reviewing the cost of your music ministry next year, tell the story of someone who has sung in the choir for the past 25 years and what that experience has meant to his discipleship journey.

 What the church says: